Sunnidhya/A-novel-Transformer-based-E-Commerce-Recommendation-System/README.md

 Unlike conventional systems that require users to enter specific product queries to retrieve search results confined to a particular type, our approach allows users to express their needs in natural language.
-For instance, users can input requests like **"Suggest me some good handmade products" or "I have a birthday party tomorrow, suggest me some products."** Our advanced model, trained on a dataset of approximately 54,000 products spanning various categories, comprehends the context of these inputs and recommends products accordingly.
+For instance, users can input requests like
+<b>"Suggest me some good handmade products" or "I have a birthday party tomorrow,
+suggest me some products."</b> Our advanced model, trained on a dataset of approximately 54,000 products spanning various categories, comprehends the context of these inputs and recommends products accordingly.
 <ul>